Bernard Lown: International Physicians for the Prevention of Nuclear War (IPPNW)

+Meeting of the Israeli Branch of the IPPNW held on January 29, 1986 at Hebrew University, Israel, showing Lown in the center, Ernesto Kahan to his immediate right and Eliyahu Stoupel to the far left.

 In 1980, Lown called on a small number of doctors to organize against the mounting nuclear threat that followed USSR's invasion of Afghanistan and the election of the Reagan administration.
 This small group of physicians, with the help largely of first-year Harvard medical students, formed the International Physicians for the Prevention of Nuclear War (IPPNW).

 This IPPNW could not have been founded without the intimate friendship between Eugene Chazov and Lown.
 Both cardiologists, they had collaborated in researching the issue of sudden cardiac death, sponsored by the National Heart and Lung Institute.

 Lown headed the American Sudden Death Task Force, while Chazov headed the Soviet group of cardiologists.
 Frequent visits to the USSR with American cardiological colleagues promoted dialogue and understanding between physicians of the two hostile countries.
 They laid the groundwork for the IPPNW and made it possible.
 These events are described in Lown's memoir Prescription for Survival: A Doctor's Journey to End Nuclear Madness.

 The first IPPNW annual World Congress was held at Arlie House, Virginia, in 1981.
 Eighty medical leaders from twelve countries attended.